Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 ## Ops

-[`Ops`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/-op) are the basic building blocks for writing policies in Coko.
+[:fontawesome-solid-arrow-up-right-from-square: `Ops`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/-op) are the basic building blocks for writing policies in Coko.
 With `Ops` you can model and group functions of the API that serve a similar functionality.
 They are also a way to define queries to the Codyze backend for finding calls to these functions.
 Each `Op` object is one query to the backend.